scripsi/pirdo/README.md

 # PiRDO

-PiRDO is a Raspberry Pi based client device for the taRDO delayed radio server.
+PiRDO is a Raspberry Pi based client device for the TaRDO delayed radio server.
+The aim is to create a small, night time bedside radio that is easy to operate by feel alone - no displays, menus or blinky lights - just hardware selector switches, for choosing the station and time delay, and a rotary volume control.

+## Hardware

+* Raspberry Pi Zero W
+* Pimoroni pHAT BEAT DAC/amplifier
+* KY-040 type rotary encoder
+* 2 x 5-way Fender-style guitar pickup switches
+* 4 Ohm, 3W rectangular speaker

 ## Installing prerequisites